Personal life of Clint Eastwood: Early sexual relationships

 During an interview for his sole authorized biography, Eastwood told film historian Richard Schickel that he lost his virginity to a neighbor when he was 14 years old.
 At age 19, Eastwood dated a schoolteacher in her 20s who stalked him and threatened to commit suicide after he broke up with her.
 Reflecting upon this relationship, Eastwood told Us Weekly in 1987: "There was just a little misinterpretation about how serious the whole thing was."

-Eastwood acknowledged to Schickel that his conquests during these years were "numerous," though none are named in the book, and despite his ever-expanding notoriety as a Lothario, none of the actor's subsequent biographers have managed to produce the names of any pre-Hollywood girlfriends.
+Eastwood acknowledged to Schickel that his conquests during these years were "numerous," though none are named in the book, and despite his ever-expanding notoriety as a Lothario, none of the actor's subsequent biographers have managed to produce the names of any pre-showbusiness girlfriends.